Book tickets for these shows now. There’s something for all ages this holiday season

 Sara Bareilles’ hit Broadway musical finds its way to Manila.
 Acclaimed actress Joanna Ampil topbills this production about an unhappy diner waitress whose life changes when she joined a pie-making contest.
 The plot also highlights the empowerment of women by fellow females.
 The Philippine version of the musical is directed by Bobby Garcia and has stellar cast line-up which includes belters Bituin Escalante and Maronne Cruz.

-Runs until December 2; Carlos P. Romulo Auditorium, RCBC Plaza, Makati city. fb.com/ategasia
+Ongoing until December 2; Carlos P. Romulo Auditorium, RCBC Plaza, Makati city. fb.com/ategasia

 Tagu-taguan, Nasaan ang Buwan by Philippine Educational Theater Association